 - Share mental health resources and encourage LGBTQ+ individuals who are struggling to seek professional help when necessary.

-In addition to providing everyday support, organizations and medical providers specializing in LGBTQ+ health are available to offer guidance and assistance.
-At Forge Health, we create a safe, judgment-free space for clients to access the specialized mental health and addiction treatment services they need.
+In addition to providing everyday support, organizations and medical providers specializing in LGBTQ+ health are available to offer guidance.
+At Forge Health, we create a safe, judgment-free space for clients to access specialized mental health and addiction treatment services.

-Our LGBTQ+ programs promote inclusivity, understanding, and respect by addressing the specific mental health and substance use needs of individuals of various gender identities and sexual orientations.
+Our LGBTQ+ programs promote inclusivity, understanding, and respect by addressing the specific needs of individuals of various gender identities and sexual orientations.
 Through our programs, we strive to:

 - Support the affirmation and understanding of one’s gender identity and sexual orientation